PyottDesign/Statial-b/README.md

 ![Statial.b All Parts](img/statial-b_allparts.JPG)

 ### STUBNOSE CLAW
 Unlike a normal mouse, the buttons on the Statial.b can pitch forward for different grip types.
-This allows claw grip users to position buttons perpendicular to pressing motion.
+This allows claw grip users to position buttons perpendicular to the pressing motion.
 ![Statial.b All Parts](img/statial-b_allparts.JPG)

 ### BACKLESS FINGER
 Surfaces can be configured to experiment with alternate grip methods.
-Finger grip users can remove back surface entirely.
+For example; finger grip users can remove back surface entirely.
 ![Statial.b All Parts](img/statial-b_allparts.JPG)

 ### VERTICAL